ShakeelAlibhai/ProjectGoldStarsCalculatorS/README.md

 * Square Roots, Cube Roots, and Exponents
 * Quadratic Equation Solver
 * Log Base 10 and Natural Log
-* Celsius/Fahrenheit Conversions
+* Angle Conversions
-* Degrees/Radians Conversions
+* Temperature Conversions
-* Trigonometry
+* Area and Circumference of a Circle
+* Area and Perimeter of a Rectangle
+* Area of a Triangle
+* Sine, Cosine, and Tangent
 * Average Calculator
 * Miles Per Gallon Calculator
 * Pythagorean Triple Finder
-* Rectangle Information Calculator
+* Themes

-## What's New in This Version
-* This is Version 1.0 of Project GoldStars Calculator S!

 ## Disclaimer
 Neither Project GoldStars Calculator S, nor the programmer(s) of Project GoldStars Calculator S, nor the distributor(s) of Project GoldStars Calculator S,